 The Plan for Development and Operation (PDO) was submitted in December 2022.
-The recoverable volumes on Munin are classified as "Reserves; Justified" (SPE's classification system).
+The recoverable volumes on Munin are classified as "Reserves; Approved for development" (SPE's classification system).

 Aker BP holds 50.0 percent in Munin.
 The remaining shares are held by Equinor 50.0 percent.